Would you like to understand Bora Bora’s geography, travel around easily and access the secret divine spots and all the hidden gems you’ve heard of?

 Bora Bora’s geography highlights you shouldn’t miss

-Although we said that the true magic of Bora Bora is the Motus (the islets), the main island’s got some breathtaking locations too!
-And of course, we had to include them in our Bora Bora geography post.
+Although I said that the true magic of Bora Bora is the Motus (the islets), the main island’s got some breathtaking locations too!
+And of course, I had to include them in my Bora Bora geography post.

 You’ll find here two volcanic peaks —the iconic Mount Otemanu and Mount Pahia, both offering stunning viewpoints and one of the most beautiful beaches in the world.